 The final thought

-Overall, the Cuisinart coffee grinder does a good job of grinding coffee beans.
-It has got an extra-wide mouth, which means you don’t have to wait long to crush the beans.
+Overall, the Cuisinart cafe grinder does a good job of grinding beans.
+It has got an extra-wide mouth, which means you don’t have to wait long to crush the peas.
 It is made of stainless steel and comes with a blade-type grinder and a burr grinder.
 No matter what kind of coffee you like, there is a filter that will fit.

 For best results, you’ll want a Burr grinder.
 Bar grinders are more suitable for thick roasts and produce a better-flavored cup of joe.
-Then blade grinders, which are primarily used to make drip coffee.
-While you can certainly use cheap burr grinders to buy pre-packaged ground coffee.
+Then blade grinders, which are primarily used to make drip drink.
+While you can certainly use cheap burr grinders to buy pre-packaged ground.
 They do not offer the same storage capacity or tolerance as high-quality burr grinders.
 Try a quality Burr grinder, it will last for many days!